If you are applying for this course from within the UK click Apply Now

 The annual, full-time fee for this course is:

 The part-time fee for this course is £6,935 per 120 credits.
 Please note that part-time courses are not available to international students who require a Student visa to study in the UK.

 *European Union (EU), EEA (European Economic Area) and Swiss nationals are classed as international, however 21/22 entrants will receive a European student fee scholarship and will pay the (undergraduate) home tuition fee rate of £9,250 for the duration of their studies.
 The discounted fee will be reflected in your offer letter.
 Learn more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 This degree prepares you for careers in the film and TV industries.
 Your training in communication, teamwork and creativity will be highly relevant to roles in many different businesses and in the public sector.

-You will undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
-You will build up a portfolio of work to show future employers.
+You'll undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
+Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.

 Sign up to receive emails about your subject area.